 In rainfed (non-irrigated) conditions due to slow interaction of meliorants with soil positive effect lasts for a long time, the full effect is manifested in 4-5 years.
 To increase efficiency of gypsum formation it is necessary to improve moisture availability of rainfed soils, for which snow retention and deep embedding of meliorants are used.
 Under irrigation there is a risk of secondary salinization of solonetz soils.

-Efficiency of gypsum preparation increases in combination with organic and mineral fertilizers.
+Efficiency of soil gypsum increases in combination with the introduction of organic and mineral fertilizers.
 Among mineral fertilizers the greatest effect is achieved by physiologically and hydrolytically acidic forms.

 Changes in agrochemical and physical properties of saline soils occur slowly, remain for a long time, so repeated reclamation if necessary is carried out not earlier than in 10 years or more.